Promineo-Tech/frontend-technologies/Week1/readme.md

 #### Comments in HTML

 Comments can be written in HTML code to help clarify what's going on in the development environment.
 Comments will not appear in the browser, so they're not necessarily intended to be viewed by the users of a site.
-Comments are instead an excellent way to communicate with other developers, and even ourselves, about what's supposed to be going on in the code.

 Comments begin with `<!--` and close with `-->`.